arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

 * d= (6!=3)? (a=b) : (b=c)  [a=5,b=3,c=2]

-> 6!=3 -> True, then (a=b) which is an assignment operator.
+> 6!=3 -> True, then (a=b) which is an assig60nment operator.
 The assignment operation will take place but the assigned value will not be returned to *d* as the result of the *ternary* operator, instead the *result of the assignment* will be returned to *d* as the result of the *ternary* operator.
 > The result is that the assignment was completed/successful/True.
 If some event happens then the result will be *True or 1*.

 Hence **d=1** [Since integer value of True is 1.]